morganthomas/winning-arguments/winning-arguments.md

 When an argument form is valid for people in general, we will call it simply "valid." "(**A** and **B**) entails **A**" is an example of a valid argument form.
 We can also call it a valid rule of logical inference, since every argument form is a rule of logical inference and vice versa.

+We are now in a position to articulate our main question about logic.
+What rules of logical inference are valid?

 TODO

 ## Fallacies